-- consider and, if appropriate, comment on the way in which an operational decision was communicated - but cannot overturn the decision itself; - consider the thoroughness with which the Headteacher/ LGB investigated a complaint about a member of staff - but cannot expect the Headteacher to provide details about confidential discussions with that staff member; - consider the manner in which a complaint about any decision was addressed but cannot expect the Headteacher/ LGB to have changed the process used;

-- consider and, if appropriate, identify limitations in a policy or procedures -but cannot make or improve policy.
-(It can, however, recommend that the policy be reviewed by the trustees of ODST to ensure that problems of a similar nature do not recur), - consider whether it should recommend that the Headteacher/ LGB offer appropriate redress.
+- Consider and, if appropriate, comment on the way in which an operational decision was communicated but cannot overturn the decision itself - Consider the thoroughness with which the Headteacher/ LGB investigated a complaint about a member of staff, but cannot expect the Headteacher to provide details about confidential discussions with that staff member - Consider the manner in which a complaint about any decision was addressed, but cannot expect the Headteacher/ LGB to have changed the process used - Consider and, if appropriate, identify limitations in a policy or procedures, but cannot make or improve policy.
+(It can, however, recommend that the policy be reviewed by the trustees of ODST to ensure that problems of a similar nature do not recur) - Consider whether it should recommend that the Headteacher/ LGB offer appropriate redress.

+Convening a Panel Hearing

+The clerk will write to the complainant to inform them of the date of the meeting.
+They will aim to convene a meeting within twenty school days of receipt of the Stage 3 request.
+If this is not possible, the clerk will provide an anticipated date and keep the complainant informed.

+If the complainant rejects the offer of three proposed dates, without good reason, the clerk will decide when to hold the meeting.
+It will then proceed in the complainant's absence on the basis of written submissions from both parties.
 Format of a Panel Hearing

+An example of the format a panel hearing may follow is below.
+This assumes that the complainant and Headteacher are both present but where this is not the case, the process will be modified as appropriate to ensure that the complaint is heard in a fair and thorough manner:

-- 18. An example of the format a panel hearing may follow is: - 19.
-The complainant and the headteacher will enter the room where the hearing is taking place together ordinarily it is anticipated that the clerk will collect both parties and show them into the room, but this role may be filled by a member of school staff - The chair will introduce the panel members and the Clerk and outline the process to the complainant and Headteacher. - The complainant is invited to explain their complaint - The headteacher may question the complainant - The panel will question the complainant - The headteacher is invited to explain the school's actions - The complainant may question the headteacher - The panel will question the headteacher - The complainant is invited to sum up their complaint - The headteacher is invited to sum up the school's actions and response to the complaint - The chair checks that both parties have said everything that they want to say and that they are satisfied that they have had a fair hearing.
-If either party remains dissatisfied the chair should provide a reasonable opportunity for this to be rectified prior to the end of the meeting. - The chair explains to both parties that they will hear from the panel within five working days: - Both parties leave while the panel decides on the issues and reaches a decision, - The Clerk will remain with the panel to clarify and draft the letter outlining the panel's decision.
+The complainant and the Headteacher will enter the room where the hearing is taking place together - ordinarily it is anticipated that the clerk will collect both parties and show them into the room, but this role may be filled by a member of school staff.

+The chair will introduce the panel members and the clerk and outline the process to the complainant and Headteacher

+The complainant is invited to explain their complaint

+The Headteacher may question the complainant

+The panel will question the complainant

+The Headteacher is invited to explain the school's actions

+The complainant may question the Headteacher

+The panel will question the Headteacher

+The complainant is invited to sum up their complaint

+The Headteacher is invited to sum up the school's actions and response to the complaint

+The chair will check that both parties have said everything that they want to say and that they are satisfied that they have had a fair hearing.
+If either party remains dissatisfied the chair should provide a reasonable opportunity for this to be rectified prior to the end of the meeting

+The chair explains to both parties that they will hear from the panel within five working days

+Both parties leave while the panel decides on the issues and reaches a decision,

+The clerk will remain with the panel to clarify and draft the letter outlining the panel's decision.